 You’ll need to save up for a robust travel budget just to get to Rocktail.
 First, you’ll have to get an air charter from Kruger National Park or hire a personal safari guide to deliver you to what the African Travel Gateway calls “the most private beach experience in South Africa.”
 Upon arrival, you’ll have your choice of activities, including reef diving, whale watching, beach hiking and fishing.

-Unspoiled, green and very low key, Nevis offers no shortage of lush beaches, from Gallows Bay to the popular Nisbet Beach.
+The unspoiled, green and very low-key Nevis island offers no shortage of lush beaches, from Gallows Bay to the popular Nisbet Beach.
 But it’s Lovers Beach you’re after if privacy is your No. 1 goal.
 The tourist crowd won’t be able to see you from the road at this hideaway to the north.

 Farewell Spit, New Zealand

-Hotel Rates Start at: $17 per person, per night, during the peak season for a caravan at Farewell Gardens
+Hotel Rates Start at: $45 for two persons, per night, during the peak season for a caravan at Farewell Gardens

 You can hardly bring up under-the-radar beach destinations without mentioning New Zealand.
 This 15.5-mile sand spit — New Zealand’s longest — is a strictly protected nature sanctuary.
 Although you can’t bring vehicles or pets, you can take in the breathtaking rocky landforms and hidden sand dunes.
 Additionally, visitors can marvel at the penguins, seals and more than 90 bird species that call this spot home.